offlineland/offlineland/README.md

     - Allow to "copy" an area and use it as a LocalArea, then save all changes as a CRDT log or something

 - Bundle as an Electron app? -> Steam store?
-- Add a manifest to go full PWA and allow Android/iOS to "install" the app (re: fix caching and sw registration)

 ### Museum:
 - different "exhibits" that showcase one specific content, that you can deeplink (eg. offlineland.io/snaps/shortcode, offlineland.io/creations/id...)